 Fanny packs (also known as bum bags) are back!
-Make your own version of this 80s accessory with our free fanny pack pattern by Karoline Dahrling Hughes.
+Make your own version of this 80s accessory with our fanny pack pattern by Karoline Dahrling Hughes.

-Use Karoline’s free fanny pack pattern to make your own retro bum bags – and coordinate them with your favourite outfits.
-We’ve chosen a dark green leopard-patterned fabric for our bum bag pattern, which can be worn all year round.
-Use a metallic or patterned webbing for the strap for an 80s look.
+We've chosen a dark green leopard-patterned fabric for our bum bag pattern, which can be worn all year round.
+Use metallic or patterned webbing for the strap for an 80s look.

 This fanny pack pattern is also adjustable, so they can be made for children to wear too.
 This can be very handy when you take them on a day out and they need somewhere to keep their pocket money.